 - Sweetened yogurt.

-- Processed animal fats such as bacon and sausage.
-The fats can cause heart-related problems such as heart attacks and strokes.
+- Processed fatty animal products such as bacon and sausage.
+Diets high in these types of fats are associated with increased risk of cardiovascular disease and some cancers..
 Moreover, the salt in processed meats can affect your blood pressure and cause water retention in your body.

 Is A 500-Calorie Breakfast Too Much?